Words and terms used in the world of From The Waters.

 A priest of Aelianity.

-When referring to Guardians this refers to the four ways in which they handle stress.
-It sets in during a period of high stress during juniority and is dependent on the Guardian's core.
+When referring to Guardians, a coping mechanism relates to the four distinct ways the different cores handle stress.
+It will set in for an individual during a period of high stress during juniority and is dependent on the Guardian's core type.
 Discipline cores have addictions, fortitude cores have affirmations, stratagem cores have dyads and tradition cores have protocol.

-With regard to Guardians, refers to the four groups that all Guardians belong to based on their focus and doctrines.
+When referring to Guardians, the four groups that all Guardians belong to based on their focus and doctrines.
 These are described as a Guardian's 'core' self.
 The cores are discipline, fortitude, stratagem and tradition.

 A twist that causes aelinuans to be unable to manipulate embodia.